superfliege/azure-docs.de-de/articles/cdn/cdn-rules-engine-reference-features.md

 ---
 ### <a name="complete-cache-fill"></a>Complete Cache Fill
-**Zweck:** Legt fest, was passiert, wenn eine Anforderung zu einem Teilcachefehler auf einem Edgeserver führt.
+**Zweck:** Bestimmt, was passiert, wenn eine Anforderung in einem teilweisen Cachefehler auf einem POP resultiert.

-Ein Teilcachefehler beschreibt den Cachestatus für ein Asset, das nicht vollständig auf einen Edgeserver heruntergeladen wurde.
-Wenn ein Asset nur teilweise auf einem Edgeserver zwischengespeichert wird, wird die nächste Anforderung für dieses Asset wieder an den Ursprungsserver weitergeleitet.
+Ein Teilcachefehler beschreibt den Cachestatus für ein Asset, das nicht vollständig auf einen POP heruntergeladen wurde.
+Wenn ein Asset nur teilweise auf einem POP zwischengespeichert wird, wird die nächste Anforderung für dieses Asset wieder an den Ursprungsserver weitergeleitet.
 <!---
 This feature is not available for the ADN platform.
 The typical traffic on this platform consists of relatively small assets.
 The size of the assets served through these platforms helps mitigate the effects of partial cache misses, since the next request will typically result in the asset being cached on that POP.